Healthy Homes Assessment Belmont

 Home Assessments Belmont for Rental Properties

-There are a variety of concerns you should look for during an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are numerous things to check during the home review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
 The most common are:

 • Is the space under the floor insulated and is a ground water barrier in place?